 Undergraduate internships at the Palmer Museum of Art are offered with the goal of providing educational and practical experience in a professional museum setting during Penn State’s fall and spring semesters.

 During the academic year, students work 8-10 hours per week and contribute to ongoing projects and department needs.
-Opportunities are available in museum education, communications, graphic design, digital projects, visitor services, collections management, and exhibition/gallery preparation.
+Opportunities are available in curatorial, museum education, communications, graphic design, digital projects, visitor services, collections management, and exhibition/gallery preparation.
 Recruitment takes place during February-March for the fall semester and October-November for the spring semester.

 The Palmer Museum of Art offers paid internships during the summer semester for Penn State graduate and upper-level undergraduate students.